Important Questions About Independent Private Schools

 What is an independent school?
 Is it the same as a private school?

-Yes.
-Independent schools are simply a particular kind of nonprofit private school, distinguished by having a freestanding board of trustees that is solely responsible for the school.
+Independent schools are a particular kind of non-profit private school, distinguished by having a free-standing board of trustees that is solely responsible for the school and by being independently funded, primarily by tuition.

-Not at all.
-Just within our membership there is an extraordinary range of schools, from small elementary schools to big boarding schools, and everything in between.
+Within our membership there is an extraordinary range of schools, from small elementary schools to big boarding schools, and everything in between.
 While most schools are coed, a number are single-sex.
 Many schools have a particular religious affiliation or follow a particular educational philosophy.
-Some schools define themselves as traditional in their approaches; others see themselves as progressive.
-Every independent school has a unique mission that guides the work and leadership of the school.
+Some schools define themselves as traditional in their approach; others see themselves as progressive.
+There is much more variety within the world of independent schools than there is in public schools, because public schools must all follow the same standards and prepare for the same standardized tests.

 Does an independent school adequately prepare my child for the future?

-How can I decide if an independent school is a worthwhile investment in my child and her future?
+How can I decide if an independent school is a worthwhile investment in my child and his or her future?

-Why is small class size supposed to be so good for students?
+Why is a small class size supposed to be so good for students?

-Primarily because having fewer students allows the teachers to: 1.get to know each student in depth, 2.be able to closely monitor the student’s progress, 3.and have the time to help when a student has difficulty.
+Primarily because having fewer students allows the teachers to: 1. get to know each student in depth, 2. be able to closely monitor the student’s progress, and 3. have the time to help when a student has difficulty.

 What’s involved in applying to an independent school?